clickcrm/Implementation-Guides/checkout-api.md

 </tr>
 </tbody>
 </table>
-<p>See the below example where we use jQuery lubrary as helper for this purpose.</p>
+<p>See the below example where we use jQuery library as helper for this purpose.</p>
 <pre>
 <code>
 <script type="text/javascript">